rfresh2/ZenithProxy/README.md

 # How does it work?

-The Proxy caches the client's world state including chunks, entities, other players, etc. to allow Player Clients to connect and disconnect at any time.
+The Proxy caches the client's world state including chunks, entities, other players, etc. to allow Player Clients to connect at any time.

 The Proxy is also able to read/modify/cancel/send arbitrary packets in either direction at any time.
-This is used to simulating player movements, spectator mode, discord chat relay, and more.
+This is used to simulate player movements, spectator mode, discord chat relay, and more.

 # Features

-* Secure Whitelist system that allows sharing MC accounts without sharing passwords
+* Secure Whitelist system - share MC accounts without sharing passwords
 * Extensive discord integration
     * Chat relay
     * Player in visual range alerts